 Legal Heir, Succession Certificate, and Surviving Member Apostille: The Three Mistakes Even Apostille Agents Make

-Inheritance and family-claim files for abroad use the wrong pre-attestation route surprisingly often.
-This guide walks through the three most damaging mistakes (Chamber of Commerce route, court-document treated as personal, regional-language LHC without English translation) and the chain that actually works.
+Inheritance and family-claim documents headed abroad take the wrong pre-attestation step surprisingly often.
+This guide walks through the three most damaging mistakes (Chamber of Commerce on a personal document, court Succession Cert handled as Tahsildar LHC, regional-language LHC apostilled without bundled English translation) and the steps that actually work.

 Why this cluster is so often handled wrong

 A widow in Coimbatore needed to apostille her late husband's Legal Heir Certificate so a bank in California could release his deposit to her.
-The agency she used routed the LHC through the Chamber of Commerce.
-MEA returned the file.
+The agency she used sent the LHC through the Chamber of Commerce.
+MEA returned the documents.
 She lost three weeks and the agency's fee.
 By the time she called us, she was exhausted before the real work had started.

-Legal Heir Certificate (LHC), Succession Certificate, and Surviving Member Certificate (SMC) files for abroad use are among the most rejected at MEA, even when the agent handling them is well-meaning.
+Legal Heir Certificate (LHC), Succession Certificate, and Surviving Member Certificate (SMC) applications headed abroad are among the most rejected at MEA, even when the agent handling them is well-meaning.
 The three mistakes that cause most rejections are not exotic edge cases.
 They are routine errors that recur on vendor websites and in WhatsApp advice.
 This post is the one we send customers when they ask "what should I do differently this time."

-Mistake 1, routing an LHC through the Chamber of Commerce
+Mistake 1, sending an LHC through the Chamber of Commerce

 A Legal Heir Certificate is a personal civil document.
 It is issued by the Tahsildar, Taluk office, or District Revenue authority.
 It carries the state revenue department's seal.
 It belongs in the same category as a birth certificate or a marriage certificate for apostille purposes.